canonical/matter-pi-gpio-commander/README.md

 This project includes an app to quickly verify the chosen pin and snap GPIO access control without using a Matter Controller.
 The app will toggle the output voltage of the pin to high/low periodically.

-To use, install the snap and configure the WiringPi pin as explained above.
+To use, install the snap and configure the GPIO as explained above.
 Then, run it via `sudo snap run matter-pi-gpio-commander.test-blink` snap command or directly:
 ```bash
 sudo matter-pi-gpio-commander.test-blink